Snapping simplifies the positioning of new and existing objects by 'magnetising' moved or resized objects to other objects or document elements.

 On the Layers panel, -click the object entry and select Exclude From Snapping.

-A symbol appears on the layer entry to indicate its exclusion.
+A symbol appears on the layer entry to indicate this exclusion.

 A powerful and comprehensive set of snapping options are available to you.
 To make snapping setup quick and easy, one of several snapping presets can be chosen which group recommended snapping options according to how you plan to work (e.g., for UI design, curve drawing, etc.).